 Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts

 Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts cook quickly at high heat, and they’re perfect for a low-carb and gluten-free side dish.
-Use Brussels Sprouts Recipes to find more recipes like this one.

 It’s time to start seriously looking through the Thanksgiving Recipes and making some choices!
 This low-carb and gluten-free Brussels recipe for Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts is perfect as a Thanksgiving side dish; just put the Brussels Sprouts in to roast when you take out the turkey.
 And these tasty roasted Brussels Sprouts are not only the first Brussels Sprouts recipe I ever posted on Kalyn’s Kitchen, but this is also the recipe that turned me into a lover of Brussels Sprouts, which certainly qualifies it to be featured for Friday Favorites this week; don’t you agree?